iOverlay

 Introduction

 • The iOverlay is a poly-bool library that supports main operations such as union, intersection, difference, xor, and self-intersection by the even-odd rule.
-This algorithm is based on Vatti clipping ideas but is an original implementation.

 Features

-• Supports all basic operations union, intersection, difference, exclusion and self-intersection.
+• Operations: union, intersection, difference, and exclusion.

 Source Code